menu

 Superior real estate is some of the most expensive in Iowa, although Superior house values don't compare to the most expensive real estate in the U.S.

-Superior is a blue-collar town, with 49.15% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Superior, you'll notice that it is more blue-collar than most other communities in America.
+49.15% of Superior’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Superior is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Superior who work in food service (13.56%), business and financial occupations (11.86%), and sales jobs (10.17%).

-Superior is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Superior is a great place for families with children to consider.
+First of all, many other families with children live here, making Superior a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Superior has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Superior’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 As is often the case in a small city, Superior doesn't have a public transportation system that people use for their commute.